ExcaliburKG/sinara-ext-tools/README.md

 # Pipeline quiсk conceptual intro
 Our framework allows you to create and visualize ML pipelines.
 They consist of steps.
 Another word, each element of the DAG is a step.
 At the output and at the input of each step we have entities.
 An entity is a dataset that is saved in the file system folder as a parquet file.
 Each step (component) of the pipeline is implemented as a separate Git repository.
 Each step is created based on a template.

-ML pipeline example ml dad looks at the picture below.
+ML pipeline example is shown at the picture below:

 ![the picture](examples/example.png)